sttyerase/HeadFirstBeerApp/README.md

 ### HeadFirstBeerApp
-This is a JSP application based on a demo from the Oreilly Head First series book, *Head First Servlets and JSP*.
+This is a demo based on an example servlet application from the Oreilly Head First series book, *Head First Servlets and JSP*.